 - Margins and justification.
 Set margins at one inch and use a left justification (ragged right) for text.

 - Begin each new chapter on a new page.
+Use a page break, not a section break, at the end of each chapter.

 - Check spacing.